 The Rhinoceros Suit is worn by two actors that wear the legs with suspenders, hip wader style, and they both clip into back packs attached to the frame inside the Rhino body.
 Once inside the suit performers have control of the head, neck, mouth, tail, and chest 'breathe' movements, and they are assisted by puppeteers outside on RC radio controls to run the animatronic eyes, ears, and snort mechanisms.

 Rhino Muscle Suit- The opened up taxidermy form also aided rapid and accurate fabrication of the soft foam 'muscle suit' body elements.
-2' thick, open-cell, soft foam was placed into the open face forms, quickly cut to size, darted and formed to fit within the Rhino's body mass.
-Thin steel bands were riveted to the box frame in order to round it out and provide a light, flexible support for the preshaped soft foam forms, which were then glued together and fitted over the box frame and banding.
-Removable aluminum tube support stands in front of each leg area were built into the aluminum box frame, allowing the body forms to be worked on and measured against the taxidermy form at the Rhino's full standing height.
-These supports also came in handy on set for the performers to drop down from inside, giving them needed breaks from supporting the rhino suit.
+Two inch thick, open-cell, soft foam was placed into the open face forms, quickly cut to size, darted and formed to fit within the Rhino's body mass.
+Thin steel bands were riveted to the box frame in order to round it out and provide a light, flexible support for the pre-shaped soft foam forms, which were then glued all together and fitted on top of the box frame and banding.
+Retractable aluminum tube support stands in front of each leg area were built into the aluminum box frame, allowing the body forms to be worked on and measured against the taxidermy form at the Rhino's full standing height.
+These retractable supports also came in handy on set for the performers to drop down from inside, giving them needed breaks from supporting the bulky rhinoceros suit.

-The more intricate details of the rhino's head -the mouth and nostrils, eyes and surrounding areas and the ears- were all sculpted, molded, cast in foam latex, affixed to a fibreglass head form -cast from the taxidermy form- and mechanized for remote control: eye movement, eye blink, mouth open/close, nostril movement, and ear wiggle.
+The more intricate details of the rhino's head -the mouth and nostrils, eyes and surrounding areas, and the ears- were all sculpted, molded, and cast in foam latex, affixed to a lightweight fibreglass head form -cast from the taxidermy form- and mechanized for the remote control animatronics: eye movement, eye blink, mouth open/close, nostril movement, and ear wiggle.
 Tubes were set into the nostrils, allowing fine powder to be blown through them for nostril snort.
-The inner mouth details of teeth, gums, and tongue were sculpted, molded, and vacuum-formed in plastic to help with our overall strategy of saving weight wherever we could.
+The inner mouth details of teeth, gums, and tongue were sculpted, molded, and vacuum-formed in thin plastic to help with our overall strategy of saving weight wherever we could.
 The rhino's legs were built as free-standing soft foam leggings that the performers wear as hip waders.
-The performers climb into two holes under the rhino suit body that the legs mate up to and are firmly connected to with a system of quick release clips.
+The performers climb into two holes under the rhino suit body that the legs mate up to and they are then firmly connected together to with a system of quick release clips.
 Strapping themselves into their backpacks and raising the front and rear support posts up inside the body, the rhino is then ready to go.
 Video monitors inside feed or to a mini camera located in the Rhino chest and can also be patched into the production's live feed video system.
 For the performer's comfort, we also added lightweight fans and drink holders inside.
 On the first Toyota shoot, I was worried about the actors getting overheated on a hot summer day, so I brought along a small air conditioner to pump cool air in for them.
 The rhino foam was such good insulation that the performers inside the rhino didn't even need it.
 There was also a dust storm on that particular shoot day and while everyone else, outside the rhino, was miserable, the performers inside were also protected from all the dirt blowing around.
 I remember cleaning big clumps of accumulated dust storm dirt out of each of my eyes later that nightafter the shoot.

 WHITE RHINOCEROS - Credits